grid-line

 Over the years, modern medical technology has helped healthcare make impressive improvements in overall quality and efficacy.

-It’s estimated that the global medtech industry will earn up to $566.3 billion in revenue in 2023.
+It’s estimated that the global medtech industry earned up to $566.3 billion in revenue in 2023.

 1. Biofourmis